 Thankfully HSBC offers a flexible work life, so you can go to the office 3 days a week, and work from home for 2 days.

 The junior employees work significantly hard.
 They are cognizant of the fact that they would also get recognized and get financial rewards.

 Apart from that, it’s about building relationships and trying to deliver your best.

 Banks like HSBC promote speaking up.
-So if you speak with your manager or seniors about what you want to do next in your career, they would ensure that you are placed in a position which interests you more.
+So if you speak with your manager or seniors about what you want to do next in your career, they would ensure that you are placed in a position that interests you more.